slsa-framework/slsa/docs/spec/draft/source-requirements.md

 There are two broad categories of source attestations within the source track:

 1. Summary attestations: Used to communicate to downstream users what high level security properties a given source revision meets.
-2. Detailed attestations: Provide trustworthy, tamper-proof, metadata which can be used to determine what high level security properties a given source revision meets.
+2. Full attestations: Provide trustworthy, tamper-proof, metadata with the necessary information to determine what high level security properties a given source revision has.

 To provide interoperability and ensure ease of use, it's essential that the summary attestations are applicable across all Source Control Platforms.
-Due to the significant differences in how SCPs operate and how they may chose to meet the Source Track requirements it is preferable to allow for flexibility with the detailed attestations.
-To that end SLSA leaves detailed attestations undefined and up to the SCPs to determine what works best in their environment.
+Due to the significant differences in how SCPs operate and how they may chose to meet the Source Track requirements it is preferable to allow for flexibility with the full attestations.
+To that end SLSA leaves full attestations undefined and up to the SCPs to determine what works best in their environment.

 ### Summary attestation